OU-HCI-18/aural-skills/README.md

 4. Run `npm start`
 5. Hack away and view the changes you make live!
 6. To deploy, run `npm run deploy`

+## TODO

+- [x] Add a todo list to github
+- [x] create piano, staff, settings branches
+- [] debug the piano input - Jack
+- [] create a staff input
+- [] write-up settings page description (possible values etc) - Michael
+- [] create a settings page - Noah
+- [] write the tone generation algorithm (psudeo-code) - Scottie / Howey

+Then, we can:

+- [] get user feedback, round 2
+- [] implement any necessary changes
+- [] work on the final report and usability analysis

 # Information from creating the website via the Create React App script